Associate Dean for Academic Affairs

 - BS, Jacksonville State University, 1994

-Dr. Mueller-Phillips is the KPMG Professor and Director of the School of Accountancy.
+Dr. Mueller-Phillips is the Associate Dean for Academic Affairs.
+Previously, she served as the KPMG Professor and Director of the School of Accountancy.
 Her research interests relate to auditor judgment and liability, with publications appearing in Auditing: A Journal of Practice and Theory, Behavioral Research in Accounting, Journal of Information Systems, Advances in Accounting, Issues in Accounting Education, Journal of Accounting Education, Journal of Accountancy, and CPA Journal.
 Recognition includes a highly-competitive research grant by the Center for Audit Quality, appointment to a research synthesis team of the Public Company Accounting Oversight Board, and to the KPMG Academic Research Panel, which supports the firm’s funding for academic research nationwide.

 Mueller-Phillips has taught numerous undergraduate and graduate courses, but is currently focused on the undergraduate Auditing and Assurance Services course in the School of Accountancy.
 She has been recognized numerous times for outstanding teaching at Virginia Tech (as a doctoral student) and Auburn University, including the college’s prestigious McCartney Award.